Government House, Falkland Islands

-Government House in Stanley has been the home of the Falkland Islands' Governors since the mid-19th century.
+Government House in Stanley has been the home of the Falkland Islands' governors since the mid-19th century.

+History

 The official residence was built in 1845.

 The 1911 Encyclopædia Britannica says in the Falkland Islands article that "Government House, grey, stone-built and slated, calls to mind a manse in Shetland or Orkney."

-There is a conservatory on the northern side of the building, which Prince Philip, Duke of Edinburgh visited during his tour of the Falklands in 1991.
+There is a conservatory on the northern side of the building, which Prince Philip, Duke of Edinburgh, visited during his tour of the Falklands in 1991.
 One of the world's southernmost grapevines grows there, of the Black Hamburg variety.

-Sir Ernest Shackleton stayed here during his famous expedition.
+Ernest Shackleton stayed here during his famous expedition.
 Allegedly, he described his time there as being "far colder than any time on the ice".